HaigBishop/quiet-consensus/sct/creating_the_sct_contract.md

 - Upload it to the Secret Test Network
 - Display the Code ID and Code Hash
 - Automatically update your `config.ts` file with the new values
+- Also update the web config file with the SCT code hash

 ## Instantiating the SCT contract